 I'd love to hear it.
 Please, leave a comment or Contact me. :)

+Sometimes, simplicity is the best way to appreciate and capture what inspires me.
 I am constantly inspired by birds.
 Their grace, freedom, and beauty is only the beginning, but feathers are at the heart of each.
+This small piece is a study on the simplicity and beauty of a feather.

 September is upon us and another challenge has been posed.
 However, this month is pretty busy for me.
 I have a few prior commitments, so I don't think I can realistically crank out 30 paintings and get anything else done.
 (One painting usually takes me 2-7 non-consecutive days to complete.)